-The completion of transactions relating to the Notes is dependent on Euroclear Finland's operations and systems
+The completion of transactions relating to the Notes is dependent on Euroclear Finland's operations and systems or its account operator.

-The Notes are issued in the book-entry securities system of Euroclear Finland Oy ("Euroclear Finland").
-Pursuant to the Act on the Book-Entry System and Clearing and Settlement (348/2017, as amended) (in Finnish: laki arvo-osuusjärjestelmästä ja selvitystoiminnasta), the Notes will not be evidenced by any physical note or document of title other than statements of account made by Euroclear Finland or its account operator.
 The Notes are dematerialised securities and title to the Notes is recorded and transfers of the Notes are perfected only through the relevant entries in the book-entry system and registers maintained by Euroclear Finland and its account operators.
 Therefore, timely and successful completion of transactions relating to the Notes, including but not limited to transfers of, and payments made under, the Notes, depend on the book-entry securities system being operational and that the relevant parties, including but not limited to the payment transfer bank and the account operators of the Noteholders, are functioning when transactions are executed.
 Any malfunction or delay in the book-entry securities system or any failure by any relevant party may result in the transaction involving the Notes not taking place as expected or being delayed, which may cause financial losses or damage to the Noteholders whose rights depended on the timely and successful completion of the transaction.